We carry out a vegetation maintenance program in Alice Springs to keep our community and workers safe and the power connected.

 The arborist recommends the amount of trimming required to meet the necessary clearance distances, cycle frequency, growth rate of the individual plant and local environmental conditions.

-We also work with key organisations such as the Aboriginal Areas Protection Authority (AAPA) and others to ensure sacred and culturally significant trees are identified.
-These trees may not be removed, but will be trimmed if required.
+We also work with organisations such as the Aboriginal Areas Protection Authority (AAPA), Central Land Council (CLC), Alice Springs Town Council and others to ensure all trees are safely trimmed and remain outside powerline clearance zones.

 Vegetation management zones guide how often each tree will be trimmed.
 These zones have been established based on land use, vegetation and climate factors, nature strip widths and historical trimming.
 See the zones map and frequency table below.